What is Churg-Strauss syndrome (CSS)?

 • Serum ANCA (MPO subset are elevated but non-specific)

-• Biopsy and histopathology: Necrotizing granulomatous vasculitis with extravascular eosinophilic infiltration on lung, renal or sural biopsy.
+• Biopsy and histopathology: Necrotizing granulomatous vasculitis with extravascular eosinophilic infiltration on lung, renal, or sural biopsy.

 Prognosis of Churg-Strauss syndrome: